fgebhart/blog/docs/blog/github-pages-with-namecheap-domain.md

 * [GitHub docs on managing custom domains with GitHub Pages](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) (Visited 2022-09-18)
 * [Namecheap Knowledgebase on linking your domain to GitHub Pages](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages/) (Visited 2022-09-18)
 * [Namecheap guide on the different DNS types](https://www.namecheap.com/guru-guides/dns-records/) (Visited 2022-09-19)

+*[apex domain]: Apex domains are known as base, root or naked domains.
+It does not contain any subdomain, e.g. fgebhart.dev *[DNS]: Domain Name System
+*[CNAME]: "Canonical Name" - DNS record type to point the name of your website to your A record